If you are looking for ways to earn more cash and you like driving your car, you might want to consider working for a rideshare company such as Lyft.

-Stride Drive is a free mobile app that can help you track mileage and other business expenses as well.
+- Stride Drive is a free mobile app that can help you track mileage and other business expenses as well.
 It has pre-loaded categories so that you can easily input each expense.
-Stride Drive is available for Android as well as iOS.

-The Quickbooks Self-Employed app is a more comprehensive app that tracks all business expenses – and your mileage too.
+- Quickbooks Self-Employed app is a more comprehensive app that tracks all business expenses – and your mileage too.
 The detailed analysis this app provides can help make tax filing easier as well.
-Cost: $5 per month, but the first 30 days are free.
+It costs $5 per month, but the first 30 days are free.

-Trip Log has both free mileage tracking plans and upgraded plans that come with a monthly fee.
-The free plan should work for people who just want basic mileage tracking, but even if you need to upgrade, the upgraded plans are pretty affordable, starting at just fifteen dollars per year.
+- Trip Log has both free mileage tracking plans and upgraded plans that come with a monthly fee.
+The free plan should work for people who just want basic mileage tracking, but even if you need to upgrade, the upgraded plans are pretty affordable, starting at $15 dollars per year.

 Installing a mileage tracking app like the ones mentioned above will help you keep better track of the miles you drive as a Lyft driver, and keeping better track of your mileage will help you maximize your profit.

 Bonus tip: get a dash mount for your phone to make tracking miles with your app easier.